Canon 300D vs 700D

 |Canon G1 X Mark II« »||Y||stereo||mono||-||-||mini||2.0||Y||Y||-||Canon G1 X Mark II|

 Both the 300D and the 700D have been discontinued, but can regularly be found used on eBay.
 The 300D was replaced by the Canon 350D, while the 700D was followed by the Canon 750D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 300D vs 700D

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 300D and the Canon 700D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.